How to Withdraw From Your IRA

 If you're under the age of 59½, learn How to Take an Early Withdrawal From Your IRA.

-If you're 70½ or older, learn How to Take a Minimum Required Distribution (MRD) From Your IRA.
+If you're 70½ or older, learn How to Take a Required Minimum Distribution (RMD) From Your IRA.

-If you have an Inherited IRA, please refer to the MRD Rules for Inherited IRAs before taking your withdrawal.
+If you have an Inherited IRA, please refer to the RMD Rules for Inherited IRAs before taking your withdrawal.

 Fidelity does not provide legal or tax advice.
 The information herein is general in nature and should not be considered legal or tax advice.
 Consult an attorney or tax professional regarding your specific situation.